nicholaswilde/home-cluster/docs/operating-system.md

 ### :key:&nbsp; SSH Key

-[Import your public SSH key][ssh] :computer:&nbsp; so that you don't need to enter the dang password anywhere when logging into each node.
+[Import your public SSH key][ssh] :computer:&nbsp; so that you don't need to enter the dang password anymore when logging into each node.

 !!!
 Note
     Your public key needs to exist on GiHub at https://github.com/username.keys